aurelia/i18n/doc/article/en-US/i18n-with-aurelia.md

 `npm install aurelia-i18n`

 Since Aurelia-I18N is backed by i18next, you should install it and a backend plugin of your choice.
+You can use the build-in backend that uses aurelia's loader or any of your choice.
 As an example we're going to leverage the i18next-xhr-backend:

 `npm install i18next i18next-xhr-backend`